 The volume level of the locomotive 'engine' sounds and each 'spot' sound (e.g. horns etc) is controlled by its own dedicated CV.
 See table below.

 We have set all volume CVs to a default value of 4.
 This will allow you to hear all sounds clearly.
 However, how you may want to set the relative balance of the individual sounds differently.
 It may depend on whether you want to 'hear' the locomotive at a "distance, close up, or possibly when in the driving cab.
-In the table below we have added some suggestions re volume levels you may wish to try.
-These are based on how the locomotive may realistically sound from a scale distance of approximately 15 metres.
-Remember, these are only suggestions that act as a starting point if you wish to experiment with the relative volume level of each sound...it's up to you!
+Certain sounds incorporated into this locomotive are "in cab" types. i.e., they are used for driver warnings and signals.
+Clearly these sounds would be somewhat quieter if listened to from outside the drivers cab etc. We have set the default sound volumes in order to demonstrate these sounds clearly, you may wish to experiment and set the sound volume to a more realistic relative level to suit